aoikurokawa/posts/private/creating-solana-token-metadata-a-step-by-step-guide-in-rust.md

 ### Integration Tests

-We just finished writing a program that initialize mint account and token metadata account.
+Now that we’ve completed writing the program to initialize the mint account and token metadata account, it's time to verify that our smart contract works as expected.
+We'll do this by writing integration tests.
-Let's check the program is working properly.

-Before writing this blog, I was curious about [LiteSVM](https://github.com/LiteSVM/litesvm).
-So we are going to use it.
+Before diving into the tests, I was curious about [LiteSVM](https://github.com/LiteSVM/litesvm), a lightweight Solana Virtual Machine, so we'll use it for our integration tests.

+1. Directory Structure

+First, let's set up the directory structure for our integration tests:

 ```txt
 integration_tests/